-Profile of the typical investor Risk factors The Fund expects that a typical investor in the Sub-fund will be a medium-term investor who knows and accepts the risks associated with this type of investment, as set out in section 6 of this Prospectus.
+Profile of the typical investor The Fund expects that a typical investor in the Sub-fund will be a medium-term investor who knows and accepts the risks associated with this type of investment, as set out in section 6 of this Prospectus.
 The typical investor will be seeking to invest a portion of its overall portfolio in a diversified portfolio allocated across the full spectrum of global debt and debt-related securities, with the goal of achieving long-term return.

-Investors should note the specific risk warnings contained in section 6 of this Prospectus and more particularly those
+Risk factors Investors should note the specific risk warnings contained in section 6 of this Prospectus and more particularly those regarding:

-regarding: Market risk.
+Market risk.

 Foreign exchange risk.

 Emerging Markets.

 Derivatives.

 Commodities.

 Contingent capital securities (CoCos).

-Contingent capital securities (Cocos).
 Credit Risk.

 • CDS.

 Interest rate risk.

 Distressed securities.

 Rule 144A / Regulation S securities.

-Below investment grade securities are considered speculative and generally involve a higher credit risk, liquidity risk, volatility risk and counterparty risk.
+• Below investment grade securities are considered speculative and generally involve a higher credit risk, liquidity risk, volatility risk and counterparty risk.

 Sustainable finance.

 Investment Manager Generali Asset Management S.p.A.
 Società di Gestione del Risparmio

 Reference Currency EUR

 Launch Date of the Sub-fund The Sub-fund is not launched, yet.

-Management fee of the Share Classes potentially available in the Sub-fund (expressed as Class A: 0.30%
+Management fee of the Share Classes potentially available in the Sub-fund (expressed as

-maximum rates) For the Share Classes currently available in Class B: 0.47%
+maximum rates) Class A: 0.30% Class B: 0.47%

-the Sub-fund, please refer to the Website of the Management Company.
-Please also refer Class D: 0.97%
+For the Share Classes currently available in the Sub-fund, please refer to the Website of the Management Company.
+Please also refer f

 to section 9 of this Prospectus for further information on fees and charges which are the same for all Funds and/or for each class of Shares.
+Class E: 1.20%

+Class G: 0.40%

+Class G1: 0.40%

-Class E: 1.20% Class G: 0.40% Class R: 0.50% Class Z: 0.00%
+Class R: 0.50%

+Class Z: 0.00%